AdroitAnandAI/Crime-Analysis-Prediction/README.md

 ## Data Analysis & Data Cleaning

-1. **The last row was getting read as 'object' data.
+1. **The last column was getting read as 'object' data.
 It was found to be due to the special symbol at the last row, last column 0.074198931'**.
 Removed the special symbol from input csv file, to fix it.

 2. It is to be noted that the **maximum value of probability features, prbarr & prbconv, are > 1** which is a data anomaly. prbpris & pctymle are found to be < 1.

 3. There are 91 entries for all the 25 columns.
 Hence, there is **no missing value in the input dataset.
 Thus, no need to do data imputation** or to drop any feature.

 4. The zeros for features, west, central and urban are expected, as the data is inherently boolean.

+_**Observations**_

+_**From above analysis, it is found, that some rows have to be dropped before doing regression analysis.
+The probability values of some rows are found to be > 1 and location of one row was found to be both ’west’ and ’central’ at the same time.
+We will drop these rows before building the model.
+The special character error in the input dataset is also fixed.**_

 ## Univariate Analysis